djarecka/presentation_testing/presentation.md

 --

 - It started harmlessly:

   - *A team member was doing a bit of maintenance on Amazon Web Services Tuesday...*

 --

   - *With a few mistaken keystrokes, ...*

 --

   - *...
 The cascading failure meant that many websites could no longer make changes to the information stored on Amazon's cloud platform....*

 --
-- Amazon said. ***We have modified this tool** to remove capacity more slowly and **added safeguards to prevent** capacity from being removed when it will take any subsystem below its minimum required capacity level.*
+- Amazon said: *We have modified this tool to remove capacity more slowly and **added safeguards to prevent** capacity from being removed when it will take any subsystem below its minimum required capacity level.*

 --